Jerry West, a 3-time Hall of Fame selection and the inspiration for the NBA logo, dies at 86 - WTOP News

 “I valued his friendship and knowledge,” Jordan said.
 “I always wished I could have played against him as a competitor, but the more I came to know him, I wish I had been his teammate.
 I admired his basketball insights and he and I shared many similarities to how we approached the game.”

 A native of Chelyan, West Virginia, West was known as a tenacious player who was rarely satisfied with his performance.
-He grew up shooting at a basket nailed to the side of a shed and often shot until his fingers bled.
+He grew up shooting at a makeshift outdoor basket, often out there until his fingers bled.
 He became the first high school player in state history to score more than 900 points in a season, averaging 32.2 points in leading East Bank High to a state title.

 Basketball, he would later reveal, was his therapy.